Doineann/portable-vbox-vm/README.md

 Each of the script files under `📁 Scripts` can be run separately.
 See `Scripts\StartScript.cmd` for an example of the order in which they are normally ran.
 This can be useful for (step-by-step) debugging or when something may have gone wrong, like, for example when a previous run got interrupted and the VM didn't get properly unregistered with VirtualBox.

+## Known Limitations/Issues

+- > [!WARNING] Snapshots are not supported yet and will be removed!
+- Only 1 virtual disk is supported.
+- The virtual disk is assumed to be connected to SATA port 0.
+- Only 1 shared folder (with a relative path) can be configured with this tool.
+- The shared folder is not auto-mounted, so you'll need to mount it yourself in the Guest OS (see below!).
+- The shared folder is always mounted as read/write.
+- The guest OS mount point for the shared folder cannot be specified yet

+## TODOs / Potential Future Improvements

+- Make `--automount` and `--readonly` for the shared folder configurable in the config file.
+- Add the ability to specify the guest OS mount point in the config file.
+- Automatically determine the UUIDs for VM and disks.
+- Add ability to add a few virtual harddisks in either mutable or immutable mode.
+- Support for disks different than SATA (e.g. IDE, SCSI, nVME)
+- Find a way to support snapshots.

-## Mounting the shared folder under a Linux guest OS
+## Extra: How to mount the shared folder under a Linux Guest-OS

 To mount a shared folder named `vboxshare` under Linux:

 ```bash
 mkdir /home/<user>/shared